Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Abstract

 \section{Abstract}

-We study a conservative stochastic lattice dynamics (Kawasaki dynamics) in contact everywhere in the bulk with a heat bath.
-Particles interact via an Ising Hamiltonian and phase separation occurs at low temperature.
-We drive the system out of equilibrium by imposing a temperature field that varies spatially on macroscopic scales while preserving local equilibrium.
-Under these conditions, the usual low-temperature long-range order is replaced by robust convection patterns, featuring regularly spaced stripe structures for suitable geometries.
-These nonequilibrium states differ markedly from those obtained in an equilibrium dynamics with the same local temperature profile.
-We develop a macroscopic description that captures these behaviors and provides a unified framework for understanding the observed patterns.
+We study a conservative stochastic lattice gas (Kawasaki dynamics) coupled in the bulk to a heat bath, which leads to standard phase separation at low uniform temperatures.
+Instead, a macroscopic temperature gradient drives the system into a nonequilibrium steady state.
+In this state, the usual long-range order is replaced by robust convection patterns, featuring regularly spaced stripe structures.
+We show that these nonequilibrium states differ markedly from equilibrium configurations with the same local temperature profiles.
+Finally, we develop a macroscopic description that captures these behaviors and provides a unified framework for understanding the observed patterns.